Sridevi: Death and funeral

 On 20 February 2018, Sridevi and her younger daughter Khushi had flown to Al Jazirah Al Hamra in Ras Al Khaimah, United Arab Emirates, to attend the wedding of her husband's nephew Mohit Marwah.
 She decided to spend a couple of days in Dubai to shop for her elder daughter Janhvi's 21st birthday, after the wedding.
 Her husband Boney Kapoor was not present with them on the wedding day, as he had to attend a meeting in Lucknow on 22 February.
 However, he had already planned a surprise visit to his wife, with whom he spoke on the morning of 24 February, when she told him that "Papa (that's how Sridevi addressed Boney), I'm missing you."
 According to Boney, he took a 15:30 flight to Dubai and reached Jumeirah Emirates Towers Hotel around 18:20 in Room 2201 where Sridevi was staying.
 She and Boney briefly met, chatted for 30 minutes or so and decided to have dinner.
-Sridevi went to bathe and to get dressed for dinner, while Boney waited in the living room.
-After 15–20 minutes, around 19:00, he called out to her as they were getting late but was unable to get a response.
+Sridevi went to bathe and get dressed for dinner, while Boney waited in the living room.
+After 15–20 minutes, around 19:00, he called out to her as they were getting late but did not get a response.

 Sridevi was pronounced dead on 24 February 2018 at 19:00 GMT in her hotel room where her husband had found her.
-At first, it was announced by her brother in-law Sanjay Kapoor to the Indian media that the cause of death was a cardiac arrest, but the investigation to her death began early Sunday morning around 2:30, and the case was transferred to Dubai Public Prosecution by Dubai Police, where General Department of Forensic Evidence, Dubai revealed that the cause of death was "accidental drowning".
+At first, it was announced by her brother in-law Sanjay Kapoor to the Indian media that the cause of death was a cardiac arrest, but an investigation into her death began early Sunday morning around 2:30, and the case was transferred to Dubai Public Prosecution by Dubai Police, where General Department of Forensic Evidence, Dubai revealed that the cause of death was "accidental drowning".
 The toxicology report later also revealed that traces of alcohol were found in her body, and water was found in her lungs.

-After rumours that news of her death was an Internet hoax, her brother-in-law, Sanjay Kapoor, confirmed that she really had died.
+After rumours that news of her death was an Internet hoax, Sanjay Kapoor confirmed her death.
 Her fans, co-stars and other Bollywood stars posted condolences on Twitter to mourn the death.
 After a few days of police investigation, on 27 February, Sridevi's case was closed, and on the night of that day, her body was flown back to Mumbai, India.
-Ashraf Thamarassery, helped bring back her body to India by her husband and her stepson, Arjun Kapoor, on a private jet belonging to Anil Ambani.
+Ashraf Thamarassery helped bring back her body to India by her husband and her stepson, Arjun Kapoor, on a private jet belonging to Anil Ambani.
 Her funeral took place on 28 February, at the Vile Parle Seva Samaj Crematorium in Mumbai.
 The final rites were performed by her husband Boney Kapoor.
 Sridevi was cremated with state honours and also received a gun salute at her funeral.
 Her pyre was lit by her husband.
 On 3 March, Sridevi's ashes were flown into Tamil Nadu via Chennai by her husband and her two daughters Janhvi Kapoor and Khushi Kapoor and later taken to and immersed in the sea off the coast of Rameswaram.